leolaboy/smart/README.md

-# nsdrp (modified by Dino Hsu)
+# nsdrp (modified by Chris Theissen & Dino Hsu)

-This version is modified by Dino Hsu.
+This version is modified by Chris Theissen & Dino Hsu.
 This includes some bugs fixed in Python 3, with the modifications mentioned in the codes.
 Ideally, this version of NSDRP needs to be processed together with [nirspec_pip](https://github.com/chihchunhsu/nirspec_pip).

 PREREQUISITES: